Anyhowclick/DERPAssassination/README.md

   - Subclass of AgentClasses.
 Each individual agent and ability is stored here.
 'Heroes' is used because 'Agent' was used already xD
 - KeyboardQuery.py
   - Generation of different keyboards based on query received
+- Legend.pdf
+  - Information about the callback data codes used (with some examples).
 - Main.py
   - Run this file with a bot API token obtained from theBotFather.
 - Messages.py